monxcode/Cyber-Shield/README.md

 ---

-## Sample Links (Demo)
+## Sample Links (For Demo)

 Safe example
 `https://www.google.com`

-Dangerous example (demo purpose)
+Dangerous example (demo purpose only)
 `http://verify-google-account.xyz/login`

 ---

 ## Ideal For

-- Google / College Hackathons
+- Google or college hackathons
 - Cybersecurity awareness tools
 - Frontend-only challenges
-- Student demo projects
+- Student portfolio projects

 ---

 ## Disclaimer

-CyberShield ek educational & awareness tool hai.
+CyberShield is an **educational and awareness tool**.
-Ye real-time antivirus ya threat-intelligence systems ka replacement nahi hai.
+It does not replace real-time antivirus software or professional threat-intelligence systems.

 ---